By Helen Stone

 Does a pantry need ventilation?

-Yes and no. Just being in a dry, cool, dark space will usually be enough for jar storage, sealed bags and hardy fresh fruit and veg such as potatoes, onions and apples when stored appropriately.
+Just being in a dry, cool, dark space will usually be enough for jar storage, sealed bags and hardy fresh fruit and veg such as potatoes, onions and apples when stored appropriately.

 Insulating the space will keep it cooler but you do need air to circulate.
 If next to an external wall, consider adding a small mesh-covered window or an airbrick; you could also add a ducted ventilator fan such as you would have in a bathroom.
 Have it wired to come on with the light through a single switch.

-Avoid installing cooling appliances in a pantry as they emit a lot of heat.
+But avoid installing cooling appliances in a pantry as they emit a lot of heat.
 In a larger pantry, a small air conditioning unit can be used to circulate air and chill stone work surfaces for easy cooling of hot dishes and to create cold zone for working with pastry.

 What other services do you need?

+So, what other services do you need in a pantry?
 Decent lighting is a must and needs to be considered at the start or the project before any fitted furniture is installed.

 ‘It’s not a well-lit area so you need bright task light to get good visibility throughout,’ says Jane Powell, designer at Roundhouse.